deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/GraphQL/graphql.md

 GraphQLList

-GraphQL fields are modelled afetr functions.
+GraphQL fields are modelled after functions.
 They accept argumets and return something in response.
 On the server, we write JS functions to determine the value returned by every field.
 These functions are called resolver functions.